Course Introduction to Programming

 Figure 13

-Click Finish to conclude.
+Click Finish to finalize.

 Figure 14

-As the first code, use:
+For the first code, use:

 #include <stdio.h> // Includes the library